Are LED Lanterns Safe for Car Camping?

 What if my LED lantern starts getting hot, even on the low setting?
 Should I just toss it into the dark woods?

 If your lantern starts getting unnervingly hot, especially on the lowest setting, that's your cue to stop using it immediately.
 Don't just toss it; safely remove the batteries if possible.
 It could be a faulty battery or a design flaw that's a fire hazard.
-My field notes from a camping trip in Big Basin Redwoods State Park mentioned a lantern that got too warm, and I immediately switched to my headlamp.
+If a lantern gets too warm, the smart move is to switch to a headlamp right away.
 Better safe than sorry, and you definitely don't want to throw a potentially malfunctioning battery-powered device into a dry forest.

 Can leaving a hot LED lantern inside my tent overnight permanently damage the tent fabric?

 Yes, it absolutely can.
 While LEDs don't get as hot as old incandescent bulbs, a poorly designed or malfunctioning unit can still generate enough heat to melt or even scorch synthetic tent fabrics.
-My buddy once had a cheap lantern that got so hot it warped the plastic hook it was hanging from, leaving a permanent deformation.
+A cheap lantern can get so hot it warps the plastic hook it's hanging from, leaving a permanent deformation.
 It’s not just about fire; it’s about material degradation from prolonged, excessive heat.

 I heard that LED lanterns are always cool to the touch.
 Is that a myth?

 That's mostly a myth, or at least an oversimplification.
 While LEDs are far more energy-efficient and produce much less heat than older bulb technologies, they still generate *some* heat.
 Cheaply made units or those with poor heat dissipation can get surprisingly warm, sometimes hot enough to be a concern in a confined space like a tent.
-My own experience in the Adirondacks taught me that 'cool to the touch' isn't always a guarantee, especially after extended use.
+Real-world experience shows 'cool to the touch' isn't always a guarantee, especially after extended use.

 Sources